kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/3-setup-techniques/1-simple-test-data.md

 ```

 to test this function, we need two input data.
-We can simply create two variables in our test function and use them as arguments for add function.
+We can simply create two variables with the data in our test function and use them as arguments for `add()` function.

 ```
 function test_add():